 Months of work by the Planning Commission and professional planning consultants resulted in a well-crafted, reasonable solar ordinance.
 Rather than approve the recommended ordinance at its December 15, 2020 meeting, however, the Board of Supervisors formed a new subcommittee to review it again.

-The new subcommittee met last week, but we don’t know what happened at the meeting* and are concerned that the carefully crafted protections in the ordinance may be removed and/or weakened.
+The new subcommittee has met, but we don’t know what happened at the meeting* and are concerned that the carefully crafted protections in the ordinance may be removed and/or weakened.
 (Edited to add: We were right.
 See our post about two other ordinances being considered.)
-Use the talking points and sample letter below to ask the supervisors to stay the course and adopt the solar ordinance with the current protections in place.

 Page County is unique and there are several components of the solar ordinance that were developed specifically for the county and must remain in place for Page to successfully participate in Virginia’s renewable energy goals.